chaiovercode/ai-leadership-notes/06-Building-AI-Organization/README.md

-# Building an AI Organization: Roles, Culture and Hiring (2025 Deep Dive) 🏷️ Coming Soon
+# Building an AI Organization: Roles, Culture and Hiring (2025 Deep Dive)

 > **"Technological change is not additive; it is ecological.
 One new species changes the entire forest."** - Neil Postman